 | Pro Tip | Use a Leap Card to cap your DART fare at €2.00. |

-The history of Ireland’s Eye is etched into its stone.
-In the 7th century, the three sons of Nessan (princes of the Royal House of Leinster) founded a monastic settlement here.
-The ruins of their church, Cill Mac Neasáin, remain visible today.
-It was within these walls that the Garland of Howth—a sacred 8th-century manuscript now housed at Trinity College—is believed to have been written.
+In the 7th century, the three sons of Nessan, a princess of the Royal Leinster House, built a monastic settlement on Ireland’s Eye island.
+The ruins of their church, Cill Mac Neasáin, still stand today, and it’s within these walls that the Garland of Howth was written, a sacred manuscript now housed with The Book of Kells at Trinity College.

 How to Get to Ireland’s Eye Island: 2026 Transport Guide